Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Global existence of a flat connection and a Sobolev distance estimate

-\begin{thm}[Existence of a nearby flat connection on a principal bundle supporting a $W^{1,p}$ connection with $L^p$ small curvature] (See \cite[Corollary 4.3]{UhlChern}.)
+\begin{thm}[Existence of a nearby $W^{1,p}$ flat connection on a principal bundle supporting a $W^{1,p}$ connection with $L^p$-small curvature] (See Feehan \cite[Theorems 1 and 9]{Feehan_nonlinear_uhlenbeck_estimate} for a more general statement.)
 Let $X$ be a closed, smooth manifold of dimension $d\geq 2$ and endowed with a Riemannian metric, $g$, and $G$ be a compact Lie group, and $p \in (d/2, \infty)$.
-Then there are constants, $\eps=\eps(d,g,G,p) \in (0,1]$ and $C=C(d,g,G,p) \in [1,\infty)$, with the following significance.
+Then there are a constant $\eps=\eps(g,G,p) \in (0,1]$ and, for any $r \in (1,p]$, a constant $C=C(g,G,r) \in [1,\infty)$ with the following significance.
 Let $A$ be a $W^{1,p}$ connection on a principal $G$-bundle $P$ over $X$.
 If